petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 1. lecture.md

 - vocabulary:
 	- instance = assignment of input variables (= a task to solve)
 	- configuration = assignment of configuration variables (= a current state of the instance, current state of the search for the solution)
-	- solution = assignment of output variables satisfying the contraints
+	- solution = assignment of output variables satisfying the constraints
 - types of combinatorial problems:
 	- decision problem
 		- exists a solution that satisfies constraints for given input variables?